lemi00000011/lemi00000011/README.md

-- 👋 Hi, I’m lemi tesfaye
+- 👋 Hi, I’m FULL STACK DEVELOPER
 - 👀 I’m interested in coding ,debuging solving problems
-- 🌱 I’m currently learning in adiss abab
-   I’m looking to collaborate with a team which can do more on datastructure and algorithm
-- ⚡
+- 🌱I'm Passionate software engineer with full-stack expertise and a commitment to clean, efficient code.
+Eager to collaborate and contribute to innovative solutions.
+Continuous learner and advocate for best practices in software engineering.⚡
+- Committed to writing clean, maintainable code and contributing to open source projects.
+Eager to collaborate with like-minded developers and contribute to innovative solutions.
 <!---
 lemi00000011/lemi00000011 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.